pencal: an R Package for the Dynamic Prediction of Survival with Many Longitudinal Predictors: Introduction

 In this article we introduce the \texttt{R} package \CRANpkg{pencal}, which implements the PRC approach.
 PRC uses mixed-effects models to describe and summarize the longitudinal biomarker trajectories; the summaries thus obtained are used as predictors of survival in a Cox model alongside with any relevant time-independent covariate.
 To account for the possible availability of a large (potentially high-dimensional) number of time-independent and longitudinal covariates and to reduce the risk of overfitting the training data, PRC uses penalized maximum likelihood to estimate the aforementioned Cox model.

 The remainder of the article is organized as follow.
-In the next section we describe the statistical methodology behind \CRANpkg{pencal}, including the dynamic prediction problem, PRC \citep{signorelli2021} and the problem of evaluating the model's predictive performance.
+In the next section we describe the dynamic prediction problem, the PRC statistical methodology \citep{signorelli2021} behind \CRANpkg{pencal}, and the problem of evaluating the model's predictive performance.
 Next we provide a general overview of the \texttt{R} package, discussing the implementation details of its functions for model estimation, prediction and performance validation.
 Furthermore, we provide a step by step example that shows how to use \CRANpkg{pencal} to implement dynamic prediction on a real-world dataset that comprises several longitudinal covariates.
 We present the results of 4 simulations that assess the relationship between computing time and sample size, number of covariates and number of bootstrap samples used to validate model performance, showing how parallelization may reduce computing time significantly.
 Lastly, we provide some final remarks, and discuss limitations and possible extensions of the current approach.

 \hypertarget{statistical-methods}{